cvass1/tic-tac-toe/README.md

 ## Design

 A three class design has been chosen with a Board class, a Player class and a Game class.
+Each method has been designed following the single responsibility principle to keep the code concise and flexible.
+There is additional scope to code a gameplay loop to link methods together (e.g. if make_move is successful, automatically call the switch_player method).

 Class design plan:
 ![plan document](images/tic-tac-toe-class-design.png)